panglesd/slipshow/docs/custom-scripts.rst

    }}
    ```

-This is wrong: when we go back, we lost the original background of the elements.
+This is wrong: when we go back, we have lost the original element backgrounds.

-For such cases Slipshow provides an API.
+Slipshow provides an API for such cases.
 For instance, ``slip.setStyle`` allows
-to set the style of an element, while recording that the change need to be
+setting the style of an element, while recording the changes needed to
-inverted when the moment comes.
-When using it, not need to return an "undo"
+invert them when the moment comes.
+When using this approach, it's not necessary to return an "undo"
-function, it will be inferred by Slipshow through the API calls.
+function; it will be inferred by Slipshow through the API calls.

 .. slipshow-example::